Building a Learning Business: A Practical Guide to Using AI for Growth

 Technical Methods in a Business Context

-Business Techniques for Successful Adoption
+Business Techniques for a Smooth Adoption

 Advanced and Emerging Applications